twitocode/Tantalum/content/Notes/Religion/3 Review.md

 Q: Name the five traits of a covenant
-A:
-1. Preamble,
+A: 1.
+Preamble, Historical Prologue, Submission/Conditions, Witnesses, Blessings and Curses
-2. Historical Prologue
-3. Submission/Conditions,
-4. Witnesses,
-5. Blessings and Curses.
 <!--ID: 1743694470924-->